the-teachingRSE-project/competencies/competencies.md

 and deal with tensions that might arise with researchers' desire for trouble-free sharing of data, thereby expecting openness about the research process, versus the integrity expectations of the society towards \ac{IT} systems.
 Handling personal data also has ramifications for information security considerations during the software development process.
-Data protection is a complex topic, so RSEs should be aware of when they may need to consult external expertise, for example when dealing with special topics such as cryptography or re-identification attacks [@Henriksen2016].
+Data protection is a complex topic, so RSEs should be aware that they may need to consult external expertise, for example when dealing with special topics such as cryptography or re-identification attacks [@Henriksen2016].